Pronouns, one of the 8 parts of speech, are used for the replacement of nouns.

 If a student wishes to get good grades and be successful, he or she needs to regularly attend class and submit his/her homework on time.

-Note that it isn’t always necessary to use he/she as singular pronouns, but both must be used at the first time.
+Note that it isn’t always necessary to use he/she as singular pronouns, but both must be used for the first time.
 If you use both, you’ll avoid potential sexist language, like assuming that every student is either male or female.
 Once you have used both the first time, either one may be used in the remaining part of that paragraph.

 Last Updated on